British nationals evacuated from Israel as Iran conflict continues

 Dr Majed Al Ansari, spokesman for the Ministry of Foreign Affairs, said in a post on X: “The competent Qatari authorities announce the temporary suspension of air traffic in the country’s airspace, in order to ensure the safety of citizens, residents, and visitors.”

-The Foreign Office has also advised British nationals in Qatar to “shelter in place” after a US security alert.
+The Foreign Office advised British nationals in Qatar to “shelter in place” after a US security alert.

+The UAE has also closed its air space, according to flight-tracking website Flightradar24.

 Meanwhile, Israeli jets hit targets in Tehran on Monday including the security headquarters of the Revolutionary Guard Corps and Evin Prison, the regime’s main site for detaining political prisoners and human rights activists.